 - Hi Jane.
-Could you please log into your work account and review the following proposal?
+Can you please log into your work account and review the following proposal?

-- Attention Diane: There’s been unauthorized activity on your Wells Fargo bank account.
+- Attention John: There’s been unauthorized activity on your Wells Fargo bank account.
 Click here to log in and fix the problem.

-With spear phishing, the attackers have done their research.
-They often know your name, where you live, where you bank, and even where you work.
-And they’re after your critical login credentials, financial account numbers, email passwords, and whatever else they can get their hands on to effectively steal your money, information, and even your identity.
+Unlike phishers, who target random groups, spear phishers extensively research you before reaching out.
+They often know your name and where you live, bank, and work.
+They dig deep to find your critical login credentials, financial account numbers, email passwords, and any other data they can get their hands on to steal your money, personal information, and identity.

-And just last year, Elara Caring, a U.S. healthcare provider, was hit with an unauthorized computer intrusion that targeted two employees.
-Through this attack, the spear phisher was able to gain access to names, birthdates, social security numbers, insurance information, and financial and banking information from over 100,000 elderly patients.
+Big business is another popular target for spear phishers.
+In 2019, a Toyota parts supplier lost $37 million after being tricked into moving money into a phony bank account.
+More recently, Elara Caring, a U.S. healthcare provider, was hit with an unauthorized computer intrusion that targeted two employees.
+The spear phisher was able to gain access to names, birthdates, social security numbers, insurance information, and financial information from over 100,000 elderly patients.

 Know the signs

-This might be the number one defense against spear phishing emails.
-Before clicking on that link in an email, take a moment to check for signs that the sender is who they claim to be.
+Being diligent is your best defense to help protect you from spear phishing.
+Before clicking on an email link, check for signs that the sender is who they claim to be.

-- Is the person’s or business’ name spelled correctly?
+- Is the name of the person or business spelled correctly?

 Contact the sender

-Suppose you receive an urgent email from a person or institution you know—like your boss, your bank, or the IRS.
-The email asks you to download something important, reset a password, or log in to check a financial account.
-The first thing you should do, before anything else, is to simply reach out to the person you think sent the email.
-Make sure they’re really the sender.
-The extra few minutes or hours it takes to verify a request could mean the difference between avoiding an attack and having your information stolen.
+Suppose you receive an urgent email from a person or institution you think you know—like your boss, bank, or the IRS.
+The email asks you to download personal data, reset a password, or log in to check a financial account.
+Before taking action, reach out to the person to ensure they’re the legitimate sender.
+Verifying a suspicious request can mean the difference between avoiding an attack and having your information stolen.

 Protect your personal information

-- Set all your social media accounts to whatever private setting they offer.
-And then be very selective about what you share on your public timelines.
-The world doesn’t need to know every single detail about you.
+- Set all social media accounts to private settings.
+Be selective about what you share on your public timelines.

-- You can also enable two-factor authentication on your email and various personal financial accounts.
-It’s an extra step in the login process, but it blocks hackers from having the information needed to access your accounts if you accidentally hand over your credentials in a spear phishing attack.
+- Enable two-factor authentication on your email and other financial accounts.
+Doing this involves an extra step in the login process, but it can prevent hackers from getting the information they need to access your data if you accidentally provide credentials in a spear phishing attack.

 - Update your software frequently.
-If your software provider notifies you that there is a new update, do it immediately.
-Most software systems include security software updates that should help protect you from common attacks.
+If your software provider notifies you that a new update is available, do it immediately.
+Most software systems include security software updates to help protect against cyberattacks.